trychlos/pwix-i18n/README.md

 ### Translations object

-The available translations, whether for an application or a package, must obviously be provided to the `pwixI18n` package.

-The translations object to be provided to `pwixI18n` is a standard Javascript object, with a simple structure :
+The available translations, whether for an application or a package, must obviously be explicitely provided to the `pwix:i18n` package.
+This is done through a standard Javascript object, with the simple structure :

 - first key level is the language identifier
 - second level and followings are up to the developer